Perfume, The Biggest Girl Group in Japan, Can See The Future

 How would you characterize Perfume's relationship with technology?

 A-chan: “In the beginning, we didn't understand technology very well at all — it was just so far out there.
-Now they feel so close to it.
+Now we feel so close to it.
 Every time we release a song, we try to think about the kind of tech we can utilize to elevate the performance.
 It used to be really, really difficult for us.
 But as we became more involved, we found that there are human hands involved with every piece of technology, and it's actually very warm."

 Advertisement